4 Steps To Raising Kids Who Like Books More Than Screens

 - Alternate reading nights with your spouse to offer a new perspective and voice

 - Get weird with the voices when you read

 - Read when your kid’s around.
-Your example is a major factor
+Your example is a major factor in success

 - Visit the library regularly and let your kid select whatever they want

-Reserve a couple nights every week to put down the picture book you’ve read 5,000 times in favor of a classic you love.
+Reserve a couple of nights every week to put down the picture book you’ve read 5,000 times in favor of a classic you love.
 For Rodriguez’s dad, that meant not just Mark Twain, but Jack London and John Steinbeck and Ernest Hemingway.
 “They were far above what my little 6- or 5-year-old brain could handle, but I loved listening to him read it and that shared experience.”
 Bonus points for letting them hear their first swear words in the name of literacy.

-4. Create Activities Around Elements In The Book
+Create Activities Around Elements In The Book

 Make a book exciting and not just a bedtime precursor by using its thematic elements to inspire fun stuff in the real world.
-Rodriguez gives the example of A Balloon For Isabel about a forlorn porcupine who can’t get a balloon like the other kids because she’ll pop it, so Isabel solves the problem by putting gumdrops on her quills.
-Rodriguez created an entire lesson plan around balloon science experiments, but even if you just use the book as an excuse to stick gumdrops on toothpicks with your kid (and then eat them), you’ll be strengthening their connection to the book.
+Rodriguez gives the example of A Balloon For Isabel about a forlorn porcupine who can’t get a balloon-like the other kids because she’ll pop it, so Isabel solves the problem by putting gumdrops on her quills.
+Rodriguez created an entire lesson plan around balloon science experiments, but even if you just use the book as an excuse to stick gumdrops on toothpicks with your kid (and then eat them), you’ll be strengthening their connection to the book

 There are other tricks to ensuring you kid loves to read — you can pull the ol’ The Lion, The Witch, And The Wardrobe in their actual wardrobe! bit, which is rock solid.
 You can stock your home with the exact right number of books.
 But, mostly, you just need to make sure you kid sees a page at least as often as they see a screen.
 And talk funny when you read to them.
 Do that enough, and it should be smooth sailing.